dillongardner/dillongardner.github.io/about.md

 ### About the blog

 This blog is where I consolidate my notes and thoughts.
-The primary audience of is future-me.
-I hope it is useful to other people as well.
+The primary audience of is future-me, but I hope it is useful to other people as well.
 Any questions, please send me and email: [blog@gardner.fyi](mailto:blog@gardner.fyi)